PritiKumr/pritikumr.github.io/_posts/articles/2016-07-22-build-and-host-a-website-with-jekyll-and-github-pages.md

 	                    done in 1.361 seconds.
 	 Auto-regeneration: disabled.
 Use --watch to enable.

 The 'jekyll build' is the most important command that builds the destination site, the site that you've been trying to build now.
 Finally, fire up the server with the 'jekyll serve' command.
+You can find your site under the '_site' folder in the jekyll skeleton directory.

 	$ jekyll serve
 	Configuration file: /home/preethi/NewSite/_config.yml